graemebaird/data_potpourri/README.md

 Implemented:
 - Bayesian hierarchical mixture model regression for experimental inference
-- Workaround for log-probability updates to simulate integer values in the Stan framework (which otherwise uses an MCM sampler that doesn't support integer parameters).
+- Workaround for log-probability updates to simulate integer values in the Stan framework (which otherwise uses an MCMC sampler that doesn't support integer parameters).